DelroyGayle/KoolAIChess/README.md

 * GitHub - for hosting the site
 * Gitpod - for editing the files
-* GitPages - for the deployment of the site
+* Heroku - for the deployment of the site

 ---